 Need, want, booked, dream

-The new year seems to be the time when target audiences are planning trips, dreaming of holidays and acting on their desires to book trips.
+The new year is the time when target audiences are planning trips, dreaming of vacations and acting on their desires to book.
 Brands should aim to maximize advertising spending around this time to ensure they are capitalizing on consumer enthusiasm.

 Monitoring consumer travel trends with Relative Insight Heartbeat

 When it comes to consumer behavior, the travel industry is a perfect illustration of the importance of staying on top of audience trends.
-Consumer travel trends, i.e. what people want from their holiday experience can shift dramatically from month to month and year to year with changes being driven by everything from political events to influencer culture.
+Consumer travel trends, i.e. what people want from their vacation experience, are cyclical and correlate to one another.
+The companies that understand and react to these trends are those best placed to boost bookings.